During validation, Commvault mounts a VM from backup, starts the VM, and then executes a script if applications are discovered on the VM.

 Oracle on Linux: /opt/commvault/Base/CVGetOracleDBStatus.sh

-During backups, discover the applications that are running on the guest VMs.
+During backups and backup copies, discover the applications that are running on the guest VMs.

 For Oracle, the list of instances that to start on boot are fetched.
 For a Linux server, instances are fetched from the oratab file.
 For Windows servers, instances are fetched from the Oracle services details.